seansteel3/Volatility_Analysis/README.md

 To answer the above main H. Qs. questions, a significant amount of data munging was required.
 A series of custom functions was incrementally created to tailor the raw data to the hypothesis tests at hand.
 See RMD file for additional comments and details.

 1. Volatility_Change_DF(DF1, DF2, time)
-a.
-The function passes in the stock and volatility data frames and a “time” argument, then returns a new data frame with the percentage differences between the daily close for both the stock and the volatility on day i to the close on day i + time.
+ 	* The function passes in the stock and volatility data frames and a “time” argument, then returns a new data frame with the percentage differences between the daily close for both the stock and the volatility on day i to the close on day i + time.
-i.
-Function passes in the stock price data frame, which must include the daily close prices titled at “Close” and the daily volume titled “Volume” in the argument “DF1.” ii.
-Function passes in the daily volatility data frame which must have daily close volatility titled “Close” in the argument “DF2”. iii.
-The “time” argument refers to the number of days to compare.
+	* Function passes in the stock price data frame, which must include the daily close prices titled at “Close” and the daily volume titled “Volume” in the argument “DF1.”
+	* Function passes in the daily volatility data frame which must have daily close volatility titled “Close” in the argument “DF2”.
+	* The “time” argument refers to the number of days to compare.
 IE: time=3 will compare the difference in both stock and volatility daily closes on day i to day i + 3
-b.
-Note the function does not lag the volatility, and the number of rows for DF1 must equal the number of rows in DF2.
+b.	* Note the function does not lag the volatility, and the number of rows for DF1 must equal the number of rows in DF2.

 2. Volatility_DF(DF1, DF2, time)
-a.
-The function is identical to the Volatility_Change_DF function above in its inputs.
+	* The function is identical to the Volatility_Change_DF function above in its inputs.
 However the data frame output does not have the difference in volatility, but instead the volatility value itself.
-b.
-Note the function does not lag the volatility, and the number of rows for DF1 must equal the number of rows in DF2.
+	* Note the function does not lag the volatility, and the number of rows for DF1 must equal the number of rows in DF2.

 3. Shift(DF, n)
-a.
-The function passes in a data frame or column of a data frame and lags the data frame or column by n days.
+	* The function passes in a data frame or column of a data frame and lags the data frame or column by n days.
-b.
-Note the first n entries will be lost, and n NA rows will be added to the end to preserve data frame or columns size.
+	* Note the first n entries will be lost, and n NA rows will be added to the end to preserve data frame or columns size.
 This function is only needed inside the function VX_jump.

 4. VX_jump(Stock_DF, VX_DF, days_Stock, days_VX)
-a.
-The function passes in the stock and volatility data frames as well as separate arguments for the number of days to be compared: i days for the comparison stock price closes and j days for the comparison of daily volatility closes.
+	* The function passes in the stock and volatility data frames as well as separate arguments for the number of days to be compared: i days for the comparison stock price closes and j days for the comparison of daily volatility closes.
 The function returns a new data frame with the % differences for daily stock closes from day i to i + days_Stock, and the % differences for daily volatility from day j to j + days_VX.
 The function also creates grouping variable to assign percentage volatility changes.
-i.
-The function passes in the stock data frame which must include the daily close prices titled at “Close” and the daily volume titled “Volume” in the argument “Stock_DF” ii.
-The function passes in the volatility data frame which must include the daily close titled at “Close” in the argument “VX_DF” iii.
-The “days_Stock” argument sets the number of days to compare for the daily stock price closes. iv.
-The “days_VX” argument sets the number of days to compare for the daily volatility closes.
+		* The function passes in the stock data frame which must include the daily close prices titled at “Close” and the daily volume titled “Volume” in the argument “Stock_DF”
+		* The function passes in the volatility data frame which must include the daily close titled at “Close” in the argument “VX_DF”
+		* The “days_Stock” argument sets the number of days to compare for the daily stock price closes.
+		* The “days_VX” argument sets the number of days to compare for the daily volatility closes.
-b.
-Note this function does lag the volatility, and the stock and volatility data frames must have the same number of rows.
+	* Note this function does lag the volatility, and the stock and volatility data frames must have the same number of rows.

 5. SE_boot(reps, data = PE_DF)
-a.
-This function creates boot strapped standard errors for the custom function “logis_APE”
+	* This function creates boot strapped standard errors for the custom function “logis_APE”

 6.	logis_APE(Reg, DF)
-a.
-This function obtains the average partial effect (APE) for the first 8 regressions in the main function.
+	* This function obtains the average partial effect (APE) for the first 8 regressions in the main function.
 These regressions use dplyr::lag which the margins package does not currently recognize in R version 4.0.3
-b.
-Returns the APE and the boot strapped standard error.
+	* Returns the APE and the boot strapped standard error.

 <!-- CONTACT -->